shvmm/ReverseMyopia/README.md

 # Myopia
-A place for all my research resources about Reversible nature of Myopia.
+A place for all my research work and resources on reducing phsiologic Myopia.
 The entire sources including illustrations and Diagrams will be gradually released after publication.

-The Draft Revision of the Paper 0.5 published on 23:50:59, 3 March 2023 serves as a early timestamp release of the paper.
+The Draft Revision of the Paper 0.5 published on 23:50:59, 3 March 2023 serves as a early timestamp release (release snapshot in time).
-This serves as a release snapshot of the research paper in time.

 Diagrams created using https://app.diagrams.net/